onap/archived-appc/docs/APPC API Guide/APPC API Guide.rst

 Configure Response
 ^^^^^^^^^^^^^^^^^^

 The Configure response returns an indication of success or failure of the request.
 If successful, the return payload contains the ‘upload\_config\_id’ and values for any records created.
-In addition, the configuration is sent to the ECOMP Data Router bus  which may be received by an external configuration storage system.
+In addition, the configuration is sent to the ONAP Data Router bus  which may be received by an external configuration storage system.

 SO is creating the VNFC records in A&AI.
 APPC is updating the VNFC status.